aicore/Core-Analytics-Server/README.md

 server will accept. if `*` is specified in the list, then everything will be accepted.
 7. `allowedAccountIDs` An array of account IDs allowed to use this server.
 Defaults to `*`
 8. `accountConfig` - The app config that can be optionally supplied to all clients.
-Use this to control client behavior such as `postIntervalSecondsInit, granularitySecInit, postBaseURLInit` when calling the `analyticsClient::initSession` api or if you want to supply custom config to the app via `analyticsClient::getAppConfig` API.
+Use this to control client behavior such as `postIntervalSecondsInit, granularitySecInit, analyticsURLInit` when calling the `analyticsClient::initSession` api or if you want to supply custom config to the app via `analyticsClient::getAppConfig` API.

 ### rotateDumpFiles configuration